jitesoft/wp-dbal/README.md

 class MyModel extends AbstractModel {
 }
 ```

+_Observe, there is a `primaryKey` annotation in the model annotation which is currently not used, this is reserved for a possible later usage._

+### Field annotations

 The model also have to expose fields to the database handler, each field should be marked to be exposed but they do not have to be public.
 Thanks to the use of reflection, the project can access any type of variables in the model, hence it's important that the fields to be